Pearl Islands: Publicity

 Other programs, namely BBC TV series The Real Swiss Family Robinson, the British TV series The Island with Bear Grylls (which used the islands of Isla Gibraleón and Isla San Telmo) and season 1 of the Dutch television series Adam Looking for Eve used Mogo Mogo Island as location.
 The third season of The Challenge: All Stars filmed its final challenge on San José Island.
+MrBeast's Beast Games also used Isla La Vivienda as a filming location.